Posted by Navah on Sep 13, 2019 in The Messiah

 Posted by Navah on Aug 17, 2018 in Oneness of the Creator, The Messiah

-When reading the Scripture, very often we overlook important passages, especially when the main Biblical event has come to its completion and we relax our efforts to learn.
+When reading the Scripture, very often we overlook important passages, especially when the main Biblical event has come to its completion, and we relax our efforts to learn.
 For years the present author has been perplexing as to the meaning of a certain verse in the Scripture, even a phrase, in the first letter of Shaul (Paul) the Apostle to the Corinthians.
-We read thus in 1Co 15:28: And when all are made subject to Him, then the Son Himself shall also be subject to Him who...
+We read thus in 1Co 15:28: And when all are made subject to Him, then the Son Himself shall also be subject to Him...

 Read More »